Ingesting Content

 Web Crawler

-The Web Crawler takes a single starting URL and automatically discovers every linked page — then lets you review, curate, and ingest the ones you want.
+The Web Crawler takes a single seed URL and automatically discovers every linked page — then lets you preview, curate, and send the ones you want into the scraping pipeline.
 Go to Ingest → Web Crawler.

-This is ideal for ingesting entire documentation sites, knowledge bases, blog archives, or competitor resource sections in one operation — instead of pasting URLs one by one.
+Perfect for ingesting entire documentation sites, knowledge bases, blog archives, or competitor resource pages without pasting URLs one by one.

-Click Add to URL Pipeline.
-The selected URLs are fed into the same URL scraping pipeline used by single-URL ingestion — each page gets scraped, converted to Markdown, and AI-enriched.
+Click Add to Pipeline.
+Selected URLs join the URL scraping queue — each page is scraped, converted to Markdown, and AI-enriched like any other web page.

 |---|---|---|